-An escort is defined as an individual whose presence is required to assist a recipient during transit and while at location for Medicaid-reimbursable services.
+An escort is defined as an individual whose presence is requiredneeded to assist athe recipient or to perform an approved taskduring transit en route to and or while at location forobtaining Medicaid -reimbursable services.
 Escorts will be transported at no additional expense and are allowed for members who have been approved through an assessment process to receive ambulatory assistance (e.g., blind, mentally retarded, deaf, physically disabled, or under 21 years of age) during transit.